E-commerce

 April 8, 2026

-Used well, an AI chatbot is therefore not just a response channel.
+When used well, an AI chatbot is therefore not just a response channel.
 It is a lever for conversational commerce, reassurance, and operational efficiency.

 Summary

-An e-commerce AI chatbot is no longer just used to answer FAQs
+An AI e-commerce chatbot is no longer just used to answer FAQs

 Why this changes everything